tomislavmedak/tomislavmedak.github.io/en/bordering/index.md

 stable national borders.
 Borders have solidified into geopolitical boundaries of national territories only with the demise of the interlocking regime of large empires and fragmented feudal fiefdoms.
-This process of solidification didn't start in Europe before the signing of Westphalian treaties – and as late as the second half of the 20th century across the post-colonial world.
+This process of solidification did not start in Europe before the signing of Westphalian treaties – and as late as the second half of the 20th century across the post-colonial world.
 Borders are today regarded – at least in international law, if not in political practice – subject to legitimate change only by self-determination or international agreements.
+Not by acts of war.

 Yet with the stability of national borders becoming a norm, borders have transformed into a flexible regime of governance: no longer running